Alexotoole18/Random-Team-Generator/README.md

 3. When you hit the green "Code Button" you'll see a dropdown menu, select "Download Zip" This will download the entire repository.
 4. In your terminal (or command prompt), navigate to the folder where you downloaded the files.
 5. Extact the ZIP File by right clicking on the file and choosing "Extract All" (or use any ZIP extraction tool you have)
-6. Run the script by typing:
+6. Open the file and run the script by typing: python team_allocator.py (or you can simply press "y" to run the script again)
-   python team_allocator.py